MiraszIM/soft-kaizo-ironmon/README.md

 - Eliminate the need to juggle HM Friends to and from the PC
 - Other minor improvements and Quality of Life changes

+Warning: Expect many rules and more complex setup.

 Base for the rules is [Kaizo IronMON](http://ironmon.gg)

 The settings for this run require using a fork of the randomizer - [Something-Smart's Randomizer](https://github.com/something-smart/ironmon-randomizer)